Who’s who

 Chris Saxby, Saltash

-Chris is a member of the Building a Brighter Future, Finance and Performance and People Committees.
+Chris is a member of the Finance and Operations, and Quality and People Committees and is the Trust’s Freedom to Speak Up Board Champion.

 Robert Williams, Exeter